 \subsection{The self-similar frog model}

-The \emph{self-similar frog model} on the infinite tree $\TT_d$ is as defined in \cite{JJ3_log}.
+The \emph{self-similar frog model} on the infinite tree $\TT _{d}$ is as defined in \cite{JJ3_log}.
 Put succinctly, it is a modified version of the frog model with nonbacktracking paths in which all but the first frog to enter any given subtree are killed.
-For a more complete definition, we first define a \emph{nonbacktracking random walk} (or a \emph{uniform nonbacktracking random walk} if we wish to distinguish it from other nonbacktracking walks) from a vertex~$v_0$ on any graph with minimum vertex degree $2$.
-The walk starts at $v_0$.
-Its first step is to a uniformly random neighbor of $v_0$.
+For a more complete definition, we first define a \emph{nonbacktracking random walk} (or a \emph{uniform nonbacktracking random walk} if we wish to distinguish it from other nonbacktracking walks) from a vertex~$v_{0}$ on any graph with minimum vertex degree $2$.
+The walk starts at $v_{0}$.
+Its first step is to a uniformly random neighbor of $v_{0}$.
 On all subsequent steps, it moves to a vertex chosen uniformly from all its neighbors except the one it just arrived from.

 We now define the self-similar frog model in two steps.
-First, for each $v\in\TT_d$ and $i\geq 1$, let $S_\proc(v,i)=(S_j(v,i))_{j\geq 0}$ be a random nonbacktracking walk on $\TT_d$ starting from $v$, killed on arrival to $\emptyset$ at times $1$ and beyond.
-Let these walks be independent for all $v$ and $i$, and let $S=(S_\proc(v,i))_{v\in\TT_d,i\geq 1}$.
-Let $\eta=(\eta(v),\,v\in\TT_d)$ be a given collection of sleeping frog counts.
-Next, we modify the frog model $(\eta,S)$ by killing additional frogs as follows.
-As the frog model $(\eta,S)$ runs, at each step consider all vertices visited for the first time at that step.
-Suppose that $v\in\TT_d\setminus\{\emptyset\}$ is one of these vertices, and call its parent $v'$.
+First, for each $v\in \TT _{d}$ and $i\geq 1$, let $S_\proc (v,i)=(S_{j}(v,i))_{j \geq 0}$ be a random nonbacktracking walk on $\TT _{d}$ starting from $v$, killed on arrival to $\emptyset $ at times $1$ and beyond.
+Let these walks be independent for all $v$ and $i$, and let $S=(S_\proc (v,i))_{v \in \TT _{d},i\geq 1}$.
+Let $\eta =(\eta (v),\,v\in \TT _{d})$ be a given collection of sleeping frog counts.
+Next, we modify the frog model $(\eta ,S)$ by killing additional frogs as follows.
+As the frog model $(\eta ,S)$ runs, at each step consider all vertices visited for the first time at that step.
+Suppose that $v\in \TT _{d}\setminus \{\emptyset \}$ is one of these vertices, and call its parent $v'$.
 On this step, $v$ is necessarily visited by one or more frogs from $v'$.
 Kill all but one of these frogs on arrival to $v$, choosing arbitrarily which one survives.
-At subsequent steps, kill all frogs on arrival to $v$.
-The effect is that if a nonroot vertex $v$ is ever visited, then it is visited only once by a frog originating outside of $\TT_d(v)$, and the frog model on $\TT_d(v)$ appears identical in law as the original one:
+At subsequent steps, kill all frogs moving from $v'$ to $v$ on arrival to $v$.
+Also, stop all frogs that move to the root.
+The effect is that if a nonroot vertex $v$ is ever visited, then it is visited only once by a frog originating outside of $\TT _{d}(v)$, and the frog model on $\TT _{d}(v)$ appears identical in law as the original one: